smetj/wishbone/docs/introduction.rst

 ParallelServer
 ==============

-ParallelServe is a class which allows you to start multiple Wishbone chains in parallel each as a different process.
+ParallelServe is a class which allows you to start multiple Wishbone event pipelines in parallel each as a different process.
 This basically results into a libevent loop per process.

 	* :class:`wishbone.server.ParallelServer`